var-priya/terraform-in-one-shot/README.md

-This is a a concise and structured one-shot learning guide for Terraform.🚀
+This is a concise and structured one-shot learning guide for Terraform.🚀